 I knew I was about to be wowed when we stopped for this view on the drive into Theth!

-In Theth, the two most popular hikes are to the Valbona Peak and to the Blue Eye, a pristine swimming hole in the mountains.
+The two most popular hikes are the trek from Theth to Valbona Peak and to the hike to the Blue Eye of Theth, a pristine swimming hole in the mountains.

 Also, the water is freezing so don’t bother bringing a suit unless you’re very brave.

 Just one of the many insane views from Valbona Peak

 The hike to Valbona Peak is about the same distance and duration as the Blue Eye trek but more difficult with a harder climb.
 However, I also found it to be more beautiful.

 If you only have time for one trek, the climb from Theth to Valbona Peak is the best hiking in Theth and definitely should not be missed.